 - Students who do not actively participate in core functions will be dismissed from NHS and will not have the opportunity for reinstatement.

-- On or around November 1st, all juniors and seniors who are eligible will be notified and selected based on their completed application.
+- Early in September, all juniors and seniors who are eligible will be notified and selected based on their completed application.

 - Officers will be selected in May of the year.